Letdown2491/bloom/README.md

 ## What can Bloom do?
 - **No accounts, no passwords:** Sign in with your Nostr npub via browser extension (NIP-07), or remote signer (NIP-46).
 - **Stay organized:** See everything stored on each server at a glance.
 Want to store stuff in folders?
 No problem!
 While Blossom servers do not support this by default, Bloom leverages lists (NIP-51) to store links to blobs in a way that resembles a traditional file system.
+- **File searches:** Easily search for files on any connected server by name, file type, mime type, extension, or file size, or combined any search type to find exactly what you need.
+Bloom also has some easy to access filters for popular file types right from the toolbar.
 - **Keep files safe:** Make backup copies on other servers with just a couple of clicks.
 - **Keep files private:** At upload, users have the option of marking files as private which encrypts the payload with AES-GCM (NIP-44) locally before sending it to the defined servers.
 Note that since files are encrypted on the user's machine, Bloom cannot currently encrypt files that already exist on a remote server.
 - **Share easily:** Grab ready-to-use links without digging through menus or share directly to Nostr by creating a note with embedded media or sending it to other users directly via DM (NIP-04) or private DM (NIP-17 encrypted via NIP-44 and sealed via NIP-59) without ever having to leave Bloom.